jtmerritt/BeSocial/README.md

 - fix crash when setDisplayChartValues(true) for renderer_SMS
 - On the chart, it would be nice to display the data value.
 But changing setDisplayChartValues(true)  crashes the program.
 - Make the Cancel update button work.
+- interface for other applications to send text to this, and enter that text into the event database with full analysis